wjcarpenter/gvoice-sms-takeout-xml/README.md

 you would expect to see N-1 informational messages about conflicts.
 The number outside the `{braces}` is the most recently seen number, and the file named on the next line is where that number was first seen.
-The script will sometimes need to find a contact's phone number from the contact name.
+The script will sometimes need to find a contact's phone number from the contact name (usually not).
 In cases of conflicts, the most recently seen number will be used.
 (That's known in some circles as "last writer wins".)